ukandrewc/WebView2.Winforms.JSHelper/README.md

 End Sub
 ```
 When in debug, this will load the script from the named __relative_path__ in release it will load it from the resource with the same name or minified version, if there is one.

+# Debugging
+When the DevTools window is open, adding the command __debugger__, to you script will pause the script at that line.
+You can then inspect and set other breakpoints in your script.